SanderMertens/flecs/docs/Relations.md

 child_b.has(flecs::ChildOf, parent); // true
 ```

-Scopes in C++ can also be used with the `scope` function on an entity, which accepts a (typcially lambda) function:
+Scopes in C++ can also be used with the `scope` function on an entity, which accepts a (typically lambda) function:

 ```cpp
 auto parent = world.entity().scope([&]{